ilovetocode2019/telegram.py/docs/api.rst

 .. function:: on_message(message: pygram.Message)

-    Called when a message is sent
+    Called when a message is sent.

 .. function:: on_edit(before: pygram.Message, after: pygram.Message)

-    Called when a message is edited
+    Called when a message is edited.

 .. function:: on_poll(poll: pygram.Poll)

-    Called when poll is created or updated
+    Called when poll is created or updated.

 Utilities
 ---------